 And then there was the media.
-Where as D.C. based bureaucrats and politicians of every stripe could be fobbed off simply by informing them he had to rush off to an urgent meeting and hanging up the phone, reporters, journalists, bloggers and news crews were all but unavoidable.
+Whereas D.C.-based bureaucrats and politicians of every stripe could be fobbed off simply by informing them he had to rush off to an urgent meeting and hanging up the phone, reporters, journalists, bloggers, and news crews were all but unavoidable.
 They were everywhere.
-In a scene reminiscent to the eight plague described in Exodus, they swarmed around the building where the field office was located.
-Like the heads of various agencies, most of whom Morelli was not answerable to, the members of the Fourth Estate demanded he provide them with answers he either could not or was not at liberty to disclose.
-Adding to the carnival like atmosphere their presence created were activists representing a cornucopia of causes and organizations, contributing their own politically charged opinions, rumors and speculation to the incessant chatter that passed as news being broadcast to all corners of the globe.
+In a scene reminiscent of the eighth plague described in Exodus, they swarmed around the building where the field office was located.
+Like the heads of various agencies, most of whom Morelli was not answerable to, the members of the Fourth Estate demanded he provide them with answers he either could not—or was not at liberty—to disclose.
+Adding to the carnival-like atmosphere their presence created were activists representing a cornucopia of causes and organizations, contributing their own politically charged opinions, rumors, and speculation to the incessant chatter that passed as news being broadcast to all corners of the globe.

-The needed to get away from the office, if only for a few hours, was compelling.
-Seated at his desk, Morelli was going over the pros and cons of doing so in his head when, just before midnight, the White House Chief of Staff called him directly.
-After peppering him with many of the same questions he had been doing his best to find answers for all day, Timothy Rowland demanded to know why he, Morelli, had not gone down to the militia compound himself and taken charge.
-“Aren’t you the head honcho, the man who’s suppose to be running things?”
+The need to get away from the office, if only for a few hours, was compelling.
+Seated at his desk, Morelli was going over the pros and cons of doing so in his head when, just before midnight, White House Chief of Staff Timothy Rowland called him directly.
+After peppering him with many of the same questions he had been doing his best to find answers for all day, Rowland then demanded to know why he, Morelli, had not gone down to the militia compound himself and taken charge.
+“Aren’t you the head honcho, the man who’s supposed to be running things?”
 Rowland asked in a sarcastic tone of voice that caused Morelli to all but snap.
-That he didn’t was due in large part to the incredulity he felt over the way the members of the administration were dealing with a crisis they had set in motion and not discretion, an attribute he was fast running out of.
-Trying to explain how things were done in the field to someone like Rowland was an exercise in futility, for they weren’t after answers, they looking for a scapegoat.
+That he didn’t was due in large part to the incredulity he felt over the way the members of the administration were dealing with a crisis they had set in motion.
+But he was running out of discretion though.
+Trying to explain how things were done in the field to someone like Rowland was an exercise in futility, for he wasn’t after answers, he was looking for a scapegoat.

 Realizing nothing he said would satisfy Rowland, Morelli sighed.
 “Things could have gone better.”

 Following a protracted silence, Rowland growled.
 “That goes without saying.
-What the President needs to know is what you intend to do to sort this rat fuck of yours out.”
+What the President needs to know is what you intend to do to sort this rat-fuck of yours out.”

 It was Morelli’s turn to hesitate before answering.
-When he did, he avoided pointing out the situation he was having to deal with wasn’t of his making.
+When he did, he avoided pointing out that the current situation he was dealing with wasn’t of his making.
 That would have accomplished nothing.
 Besides, Rowland did have a point, he was the special agent in charge.
 The botched raid had taken place on his watch and in a part of the country he was responsible for.

 With no alternative, Morelli swallowed his pride as he promised to personally get back to Rowland as soon as he had answers to his question.
-“I will know more in a few hours once the additional personnel the Bureau is sending are on the ground here and I’ve had an opportunity to go over the current situation at the militia compound with Special Agent Ryder.
+“I will know more in a few hours once the additional personnel from the Bureau are on the ground here and I’ve had an opportunity to go over the current situation at the militia compound with Special Agent Ryder.
 Only then will we be able to come up with options I can forward to you and the Bureau.”
-The urge to add ‘options that makes sense’ was dismissed out of hand, if for no other reason than to put end this call as quickly as possible.
+He was tempted to add ‘options that make sense,’ butdismissed the idea, so that he could end this call as quickly as possible.

 “I’ll be briefing the President at 8:00 AM Eastern,” Rowland replied crisply.
 “I expect to hear from you by seven.”
 With that, he hung up.